-The diminishing value method assumes that the decline in value each year is a constant proportion of the remaining value and produces a progressively smaller decline over time.
-For depreciating assets that you started to hold on or after 10 May 2006 the formula for the decline in value is:
+The diminishing value method:

+- assumes the decline in value each income year is a constant percentage of the base value each year, and - produces a progressively smaller decline in the item's value over time.

+Did you hold the depreciating asset before 10 May 2006?